How These Salons Won “Best Place to Work”

 Q: Why do you think your salon has received recognition over some of your competitors?

-ORTMANN: We were recognized nationally by Inc. magazine in 2010 and by a local newspaper in 2012 as one of the top 10 places to work in St. Louis.
+ORTMANN: We were recognized nationally by Inc. magazine and by a local newspaper as one of the top 10 places to work in St. Louis.

 The honor from Inc. was driven by employee surveys—our staff won that award for us.
 It wasn’t just owners saying, “hey, we’re great.”
 The employees had to do a lot of the talking and it came down to our culture.
 There’s nothing more important than a strong, clearly identifiable culture that your team, guests and vendors all know.
 And I work on it every day—even more so now than when I first bought Ginger Bay in 2008.

 We have an open-book culture and have more accountability in the work place because of it.
 Soon after I bought the business, there was an economic downturn.
 And we’re in the business of attracting guests with disposable income.
-In January 2009, we started open book practices and we became very focused on numbers.
+We started open book practices and we became very focused on numbers.
 It was a big shift initially, but over the years, we have incorporated financial huddles, rewritten our mission and value statements, and even hired a facilitator initially to help.

 We also have four all-team meetings each year that include dinner, a financial presentation, awards and celebrations of personal milestones.
 We talk about where we are and where we’re going.